 The pilot programme is based in Gama Gofa in the Southern Region of Ethiopia with the immediate objective of improving livelihoods of 100,000 farmers through effective use of potatoes ( new seed, better planting techniques, better use of fertiliser and management of pest and disease ).

 Vita acts as the driver to coordinate a seven country Potato Coalition covering Ethiopia, Malawi, Eritrea, Tanzania, Uganda, Mozambique and Kenya.
 The Coalition involves Irish and international NGOs together with CIP and various science and business partners.
 This is a very ambitious venture that will enable rapid knowledge sharing and lessons learned and will develop a common framework for all partners.
 A document describing the aims of the Coalition can be downloaded below.

 Value of potatoes: The potato has important potential as a staple crop in that it provides high nutrition and is an adaptive species for climate change.
 They use less water per nutritional output than all other major food sources and can be grown across Africa.
 Potatoes have potential to double or treble current food yields using improved varieties and farm practices and the potential to have a significant impact on providing nutrition to families and increased farm income.
-Over one million highland farmers are or can grow potatoes in Ethiopia, and this extends to several million across East Africa.
+Over one million highland farmers are or can grow potatoes in Ethiopia, and this extends to several million across Africa.